node-opcua/node-opcua/packages/node-opcua/README.md

 Grants ensure the following:

-- 🔨 Long term maintenance of the project
+- 🔨 Long-term maintenance of the project
 - ⚙️ maintain the website and continuous integration platform
-- 🛣  Progress on the road-map
+- 🛣  Progress on the road map
 - 🐛 Quick responses to bug reports
 - 🚀 New features & enhancements
 - ⚖️ representing the node-opcua user community at the OPC Foundation